neu-vi/ACMDM/README.md

 ### Official Simple & Minimalist PyTorch Implementation

+#### It's quite a rush for me to clean all of the codes.
+Please let me know if I made any mistakes in the code.
+Also, I forgot to upload ACMDM-XL-PS2 to G-Drive, will also try to update that as well :).

 ## 📜 TODO List
 - [x] Release the clean code for joint level motion generation
 - [x] Release the clean code for controllable motion generation